pinkpong111/governance-rules-theory/README.md

 High SCC   Storms rare, full self-recovery
            → Rest Mode entry condition met
 ```

 ### 7.1.1 The Asymptotic Structure of Self-Correction Capacity

-Self-correction capacity (SCC) increases as a system matures.
+Self-correction capacity increases as a system matures.
 A natural question follows: can SCC reach 100%?
 Can a sufficiently developed system fully self-correct without any residual instability?

 The answer follows directly from the fractal residual degradation structure: